blocknetdx/documentation/docs/service-nodes/setup.md

 		![Debug Console](/img/service-nodes/redesign-debug-console.png)

 	1. Create a new public address for the Service Node.
 A unique name for this address will need to be provided as an alias.
-To do this, type `getnewaddress <ADDRESS_ALIAS>` into the debug console with `<ADDRESS_ALIAS>` replaced with the alias you be using for this address.
+To do this, type `getnewaddress <ALIAS>` into the debug console with `<ALIAS>` replaced with the alias you will be using for this address.
 Example:
 		```
 		getnewaddress snode01
 		```